-There are no Sites of Special Scientific Interest (SSSI), Local Nature Conservation Sites (LNCS) or Local Nature Reserves (LNRs) designated for biodiversity features within 300m of the scheme.
+There are no Local Nature Reserves (LNRs) designated for biodiversity features within 300m of the scheme extents.

-The National Biodiversity Network (NBN) records no mammal species of conservation importance within 2km of the scheme (in last 10-years).
+The National Biodiversity Network (NBN) atlas holds records of numerous bird species within 2km over a ten-year period.
+Under the Wildlife and Countryside Act 1981 (as amended), all wild birds and their active nests (typically active March to August inclusive) are protected.
+No other species of conservation importance were identified within 2km (in the last 10 years).
 Only records with open-use attributions (OGL, CC0, CC-BY) were included in the search criteria.